ieva-balta/FLAMS/README.md

 ## Installation

-The recommended installation for Mac OS and Linux is through conda:

-`conda install -c conda-forge -c bioconda flams`

-It is also possible to install FLAMS through pip (recommended installation for Windows):

-`pip install flams`
+The UniProt version is not integrated into conda or pip.
+To install clone this repository.

-Please note that the pip install requires users to have BLAST+ installed locally and available in PATH.
+Make sure to have BLAST+ installed locally and available in PATH.
 For more information on how to install BLAST+ on Windows, click [here](https://www.ncbi.nlm.nih.gov/books/NBK52637/) .

 ## Usage